umd-mith/hathitables/README.md

 More context for this work can be found at MITH's page for the [HathiTrust Workset Creation for Scholarly Analysis](http://mith.umd.edu/research/project/workset-creation-for-scholarly-analysis-project/) project.

-## Use

-If you want to get csv for a given HathiTrust collection you can use hathitables on the command line:
+If you want to get CSV for a given HathiTrust collection you can use hathitables on the command line:

     hathitables.py 1761339300